patrickvorgers/Home-Assistant-Import-Energy-Data/Database/MariaDB/README.md

 #### Load import script
 - Load SQL file `Import Energy data into Home Assistant.sql` from the MariaDB directory (File -> Load SQL file - Yes on auto-detect file encoding)
 - Validate the schema version of the database (Select table: schema_changes and select the data tab on the right and scroll down to the bottom)
-  - The script has been tested with schema version 48.
-With higher versions you should validate if the structure of the `statistics` and `short_term_statistics` tables have changed.
+  - The script has been tested with schema version 50.
+With higher versions you should validate if the structure of the `statistics` and `statistics_short_term` tables have changed.
     - Used fields in table `statistics`: `metadata_id`, `state`, `sum`, `start_ts`, `created_ts`
-    - Used fields in table `short_term_statistics`: `sum`
+    - Used fields in table `statistics_short_term`: `sum`

 #### Determine the sensor configuration
 ##### Option 1: Use the `Sensors.py` script (GUI)